 Where, When, and how often do you meet?

-Shanan Co-op meets on Mondays at Spirit of Joy Lutheran Church in Weddington (8600 Potter Road)
+Shanan Co-op is a parent led co-op that meets on Mondays at Spirit of Joy Lutheran Church in Weddington (8600 Potter Road).

 During the Fall semester, we meet from 8:15-1:00pm. (optional sack lunch together after classes).
 We begin the Monday after Labor Day and go for 11 straight weeks, until the week of Thanksgiving.